janschupke/lines/_PRP/README.md

 3. **MANDATORY**: Update documentation as needed
 4. **MANDATORY**: Verify no regressions in existing functionality
 5. **MANDATORY**: Continue until all PRPs in 'current' are complete
+6. **MANDATORY**: Update project root README.md if tech stack or features have changed

 ## How to Provide Prompts to Agent